near/nearcore/docs/architecture.md

 - generate files necessary to start a node
 - start a node with a given folder that contains required data

+There are three major components of nearcore:

+- Network.
+We implement a peer-to-peer network that powers communications between blockchain nodes.
+This includes initiating connections with other nodes, maintain a view of the entire network, routing messages to the right nodes, etc.
+Network is a somewhat standalone module, though it uses information about validators to propagate and validate certain messages.
+- Chain.
+Chain is responsible for building and maintaining the blockchain data structure.
+This includes block and chunk production and processing, consensus, and validator selection.
+However, chain is not responsible for actually applying transactions and receipts.
+- Runtime.
+Runtime is the execution engine that actually applies transactions and receipts and performs state transitions.
+This also includes compilation of contracts (wasm binaries) and execution of contract calls.

 ## Entry Points

 `neard/src/main.rs` contains the main function that starts a blockchain node.